 and its framework is our answer.
 The framework isn't a diktat from government.
-It is formed by the profession and for the profession complex and sensitive."
+It is formed by the profession and for the profession.

-"It is an example of a school-led system in action and we are immensely grateful to everybody on the commission who has given up their time and has put so much thought into a task that was by its nature framework's values into working practices.
-An ethics forum will also be set up by the Chartered College for Teaching to "discuss and disseminate" thinking about ethical issues in leadership.
+"It is an example of a school-led system in action and we are immensely grateful to everybody on the commission who has given up their time and has put so much thought into a task that was by its nature

-Meanwhile, the National Governance Association has launched a "pathfinder project" to offer school leaders training resources about how to build the
+Meanwhile, the National Governance Association has launched a "pathfinder project" to offer school leaders training resources about how to build the framework's values into working practices.